 experience.
 Practically it amounts to much the same thing.)

 idea.
-Again, some other approaches use some aspects of this
+Some other approaches use some aspects of this

-methodology, but to my knowledge, none of them make it central to all
+methodology, but to our knowledge, none of them make it central to all

 that they do.